OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-only Circular Progress Bar
+# 🐞 Creating a CSS-Only Circular Progress Bar

 This document details how to create a circular progress bar using only CSS.
-This avoids the need for JavaScript, keeping the code lightweight and efficient.
-We'll leverage CSS variables and the `conic-gradient` function for a clean and modern look.
+No JavaScript is required!
+This technique leverages the `clip-path` property and some clever calculations to achieve a visually appealing and dynamic progress indicator.

-## Description of the Styling
+**Description of the Styling:**

-The circular progress bar is created using a single `<div>` element.
-The styling uses a `conic-gradient` to create the circular progress.
-The percentage of the circle filled is controlled by a CSS variable, allowing for easy dynamic updates (though we'll demonstrate a static example here).
-A subtle shadow adds depth.
+This circular progress bar is built using a single SVG element.
+The `clip-path` property is used to dynamically "clip" a circle, revealing only a portion representing the progress percentage.
+We use CSS variables to easily adjust the size, colors, and progress value.

-## Full Code
+**Full Code:**

 ```html
 <!DOCTYPE html>